 - Lower income tax bracket.
 If you’re in the 10% or 12% tax rate bracket (which is the standard rate), then your capital gains rate is zero.
 If your taxable income, after deductions, is lower than $39,475 if you’re single or $78,750 if you’re filing jointly, then you’re in this tax bracket.

 Capital Gains taxes aren’t super-complicated.
 But it is a good idea to understand the ins and outs to minimize your tax obligations.

 Do I Need to Pay Estimated Taxes on Capital Gains?

 If you have a large taxable capital gain, you may be required to make estimated tax payments.
 This will depend on the amount of your capital gains, your current income, and other factors.

 Will the Capital Gains Rate Remain the Same?

 The capital gains tax rate, like all tax rates, is subject to change.

-However, for those in the tax brackets 25% and above, even the increase still represents tax planning opportunities based on how much of your income is derived from long-term investments.
+Even the recent increase still represents tax planning opportunities based on how much of your income is derived from long-term investments.
 Keep this in mind when planning taxable events, such as selling stocks or other investments subject to capital gains taxes.

 Investing is the only way to get ahead financially.
 That said, it doesn’t have to be overly complicated.
 If you’re new to investing, you might be worried about the taxes you’re going to pay.
 It’s simpler than you might think.
 In fact, most tax software programs handle capital gains taxes automatically.
-Don’t let the capital taxes gains scare you aware from making some short-term and long-term investments.
+Don’t let the capital taxes gains scare you away from making some short-term and long-term investments.